 Text preparation is nothing but filtering the tweets we have fetched before analysis.

-It includes identifying the contents of the tweet, and eliminating the non-textual content and the content that is irrelevant so it is only the desired text remains for analysis.
+It includes identifying the contents of the tweets and eliminating the non-textual content and the content that is irrelevant so it is only the desired text remains for analysis.

+Example, Data cleaning algorithms or regex techniques with python.

 Sentiment detection

-After filtering the tweet, each sentence of the desired of the desired text is examined for subjectivity.
+After filtering the tweet, each sentence of the desired text is examined for subjectivity.

 Sentences with subjective expressions are retained, and that which conveys objective expressions are discarded.